-The Subcommunities feature is one method of dividing your Higher Logic Vanilla (Vanilla) community into multiple "mini communities" (often by language or product).
-For more information about subcommunities, check out the article below.
+The Subcommunities feature is a way to divide your Higher Logic Vanilla (Vanilla) community into multiple "mini communities" (often by language or product).

-In this article, you'll learn how to set up the Subcommunities for your Vanilla community.
+In this article, you'll learn how to set up Subcommunities for your Vanilla community.

 Create Categories

-Subcommunities are built on top of Categories, and require a specific Category structure to work.
+Subcommunities are built on Categories and require a specific Category structure in order to work.

 📝 NOTE: If you're unfamiliar with Categories, check out this article.